VonHeikemen/nvim-light/README.md

 # nvim-light

 Lightweight configuration focused on providing "basic features" with little boilerplate.
-It includes better syntax highlight, a fuzzy finder and a ready made LSP setup with autocompletion.
+It includes better syntax highlight, a fuzzy finder and IDE-like features powered by Neovim's LSP client.

 ## Requirements